 Biliary atresia a liver disease affecting small children.
 It causes damage, scarring, and blockage of the bile ducts.
 In healthy babies, bile ducts carry bile from the liver to the gallbladder and eventually to the small intestine.
 Bile includes chemicals that the body trying to get rid of.
-When the bile ducts blocked also bile flow stops.
+When the bile ducts blocked also bile and flow stops.
 This causes these bad chemicals to collect in the liver.
 This is called cholestasis.
 Biliary atresia only occurs in young infants (less than 3-4 months of age).
 Biliary atresia a rare disease also affecting 1 in 8,000 to 1 in 18,000 live births worldwide.
 About 10-20% of infants with biliary atresia have abnormalities in other organs. such as heart defects or issues with their spleen.

 The cause of biliary atresia is unknown.
 A number of ideas are being tested.
-One theory suggests viral infection as the possible reason others believe. it may caused by an overactive immune system.
+One theory suggests viral infection as the possible reason others believe. it may be caused by an overactive immune system.
 A problem in the development of the bile duct, or a chemical or something toxic that damages the bile duct.
 Genetic reason or a combination of these things also been a postulated cause of biliary atresia.
 Regardless of the cause and biliary atresia leads to inflammation and scarring of bile ducts outside and inside the liver.
 The scarring can lead to cirrhosis (severe scarring) by 6 to 12 months of age.
 When a liver badly scarred it cannot do its job correctly.

 DIAGNOSIS OF BILIARY ATRESIA:

 Infants who have jaundice that lasts beyond 2-3 weeks of age or who have light-colored stools seen by a doctor.
 The doctor can check the baby’s blood to see if the liver working correctly.
 It is very important to diagnose biliary atresia as soon as possible.
-Because scarring and cirrhosis in the liver can occur rapidly if the disease is not treated.
+Because scarring and cirrhosis in the liver can occur rapidly or if the disease is not treated.
 To help make the diagnosis also the medical team may order a number of tests, including.

 - Blood and urine tests looking for other common or treatable causes of jaundice.